 A stoop is a small staircase leading to the entrance of a building that may be covered.
 The elevation of the stoop is necessary to ensure privacy for residential uses in the ground story of buildings.
 Stoops should provide sufficient space for a person to comfortably pause before entering or after exiting the building.
-A stoop may be allowed to encroach into a site's front setback, but in not permitted to encroach into the right-of-way, or or pedestrian clear zone.

 Dimensions

 Depth 5 feet minimum •

-Height, ground level clear 8 foot minimum 0
+Height, ground level clear 8 feet minimum 0

-Width, clear 4 feet minimum K
+Width, clear 4 feet minimum •

-Finish level above sidewalk 24" minimum •
+Finish level above sidewalk 2 feet minimum •

 Height, stories 1 story maximum M

-Set back from curb n/a
+Set back from curb Not applicable